Nicola Zalewski: Inter Milan

+On 23 June 2025, Inter officially exercised their option to buy, making the transfer permanent.

+Atalanta

+On 18 August 2025, Zalewski signed a four-year contract with Serie A club Atalanta, joining the team for a reported transfer fee of €17 million.

+On 14 September 2025, Zalewski scored his first goal in Atalanta colours, with a right footed shot from outside the box in the 70th minute.
+He also assisted teammate Giorgio Scalvini earlier in the match.
+However, just one week later against Torino, Zalewski was forced off by an injury in the 10th minute, being replaced by Raoul Bellanova.

 International career

-Zalewski, while born in Italy, doesn't hold an Italian citizenship.
+Zalewski was born in Italy but he is not an Italian citizen due to the country's jus sanguinis nationality law.
 He was first selected by the youth selections of the Poland national team after being discovered by Zbigniew Boniek, head of the Polish Football Association and former Roma player.
 He made his debut for the senior team on 5 September 2021, in the World Cup Qualifier against San Marino where he came on in 66th minute and assisted Adam Buksa in the 94th minute who made it 7–1 for Poland.

+On 7 June 2024, Zalewski was called up for UEFA Euro 2024.
+Three days later, he scored his first goal for Poland in a friendly against Turkey, dribbling down from the wing past two defenders and hitting a strike inside the box in the 90th minute to set the final score to 2–1.

+On 5 September 2024, Zalewski scored a last-gasp penalty against Scotland in the group stage of the UEFA Nations League to win the game 3–2 in Poland's favour.
+The following month, he also scored in a 3–3 draw against Croatia in the same competition.

 Personal life

 Zalewski was born in Tivoli to Polish parents and grew up in Poli.
 He has a sister, Jessica, born in 1992.
-His father, Krzysztof Zalewski, died on 24 September 2021.
+His father, Krzysztof Zalewski, died of cancer on 24 September 2021.